 Causes of Dry Skin in Dogs

 Dry skin is uncomfortable for dogs and can cause itching and scratching.
-Thankfully most of the causes of dry skin are seasonal or temporary.
-But some causes can be quite difficult to treat.
+Thankfully, most of the causes of dry skin are seasonal or temporary.
+Some causes, however, can be quite difficult to treat.

 Allergies and Sensitivities

-Some shampoos are not properly formulated for a dog's skin or contain ingredients that are too harsh and drying for skin.
+Some shampoos are not properly formulated for a dog's skin or contain ingredients that are too harsh and that will dry out the skin.
 These shampoos may be necessary for some oily skin conditions but can dry out skin excessively if used unnecessarily or too frequently.
 But even frequent bathing with regular shampoo can dry skin out.